 What's The Bottom Line?

 While X-Fusion may not be the first name people think of when geeking out over suspension, forks like the Metric will surly give them strong footing in the suspension marketplace.
-Overall, I have been very impressed with mine.
-The Metric stands out with a wide range in adjustments on offer, light weight, quality construction and attention to detail, all of which come together to make X-Fusion's latest a great trail fork.
+Overall, I have been very impressed with it.
+The Metric stands out with a wide range in adjustments, light weight, quality construction and attention to detail, all of which come together to make X-Fusion's latest a great fork.

 Visit www.xfusionshox.com for more details.